Quasi-homological dimensions with respect to semidualizing modules: Introduction

 The paper is organized as follows.
 In Section 2, we review necessary background information and fix notation.
 Section 3 investigates properties of quasi-projective and $C$-projective dimensions, including their behavior under extensions and direct sums.
 Moreover, we prove Auslander's depth formula and Jorgensen's dependency formula in this setting.
 In Section 4 we define the $C$-quasi-projective and $C$-quasi-injective dimensions and prove transfer formulae analogous to the transfer formulae proved by Takahashi and White in \cite[Theorem 2.11]{TakWhite} in the non-quasi setting.
 In Section 5 we further study the properties of the $C$-quasi-projective dimension generalizing several of the properties that were investigated in \cite{qpd} in the non-semidualizing case.
 It is in this section that we prove the Auslander-Buchsbaum formula for modules of finite $C$-quasi-projective dimension.
 We also provide a result concerning the rigidity of Ext and Tor for modules of finite $C$-quasi-projective dimension, see \Cref{ExtTor}.
 Section 6 contains several applications regarding the $C$-quasi-projective dimension such as the aforementioned Auslander's depth formula, Ischebeck's formula for modules of finite $C$-quasi-projective dimension and Jorgensen's dependency formula.
-Moreover, we prove a special case of the Auslander-Reiten conjecture.
+Additionally, we prove a special case of the Auslander-Reiten conjecture (\Cref{thm:ARconj}).
+We also provide a characterization of Gorenstein rings (\Cref{thm:KeriTotu}), generalizing (for modules) a result of Sather-Wagstaff and Totushek \cite[Theorem 3.2]{KeriTotu} which answered a question of Takahashi and White \cite[Question 5.4]{TakWhite}.
 Section 7 concerns several applications of the $C$-quasi-injective dimension, most of them generalizations of results proved in \cite{qid}, including Bass' formula and Ischebeck's formula for modules of finite $C$-quasi-injective dimension.
 We also provide a result concering the rigidity of Ext for modules of finite $C$-quasi-injective dimension, see \Cref{Vext}.
+Finally, we show that if a ring with a dualizing complex admits a finitely generated module of finite $C$-quasi-projective dimension and finite injective dimension, or finite $C$-quasi-injective dimension and finite projective dimension, then this forces the ring to be Cohen-Macaulay and $C$ to be dualizing (\Cref{0.8}), generalizing \cite[Corollary 6.21]{qpd} and recovering \cite[Corollary 4.3]{qid} for rings with a dualizing complex.

 \begin{ack} The authors thanks Majid R. Zargar for pointing out \Cref{cid}.
 Souvik Dey was partly supported by the Charles University Research Center program No.UNCE/24/SCI/022 and a grant GA \v{C}R 23-05148S from the Czech Science Foundation.
 Part of this work was done when the first author visited the second author at the University of Texas Rio Grande Valley, and he is thankful for their hospitality.
 Luigi Ferraro was partly supported by the Simons Foundation grant MPS-TSM-00007849.
 All of the work done in this paper took place when the first author was a research scientist at the Department of Algebra of Charles University, Prague, and he is very grateful for the outstanding atmosphere fostered by the department. \end{ack}